Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

 For this, consider two edges~$e_1, e_2$ of~$G$ corresponding to the same star forest~$F$ that cross in our chosen vertex ordering $\prec_G$ of~$G$.
-If their endpoints are in four different parts in~$\calP$, then their corresponding edges in~$F$ must cross, which is impossible.
+If their endpoints are in four different parts in~$\calP$, then their corresponding edges in~$H$ cross, which is impossible.
 Therefore, the endpoints of~$e_1$ and~$e_2$ lie in at most three different parts.
-Hence, there is one part containing at least two of the endpoints and we conclude that~$e_1$ and~$e_2$ actually correspond to the same star in $F$.
+Hence, there is one part containing at least two of the endpoints, and we conclude that~$e_1$ and~$e_2$ actually correspond to the same star in $F$.
 Thus it suffices to consider the stars of~$F$ separately and reuse the same set of~$w$ stacks for all stars from~$F$.
 Now consider all edges of $G$ corresponding to the same star~$X$ of~$F$.
 As the cut cover number of~$\calP$ is at most~$w$, there is a set~$V' \subseteq V(G)$ with~$|V'| \leq w$ such that every edge of~$G$ corresponding to~$X$ is incident to (at least) one vertex in~$V'$.
 For each vertex $v' \in V'$ its incident edges form a star in $G$ and are therefore non-crossing in $\prec_G$.
 Thus, we can assign all incident edges at $v'$ corresponding to $X$ to the same stack.

-This requires at most $w$ stacks for each star $X$ in $F$, hence at most $w$ stacks for each star forest $F$ of $S$, hence at most $3w$ stacks for each stack $S$ of the $h$-stack layout of $H$, hence at most $3w \cdot \sn(H)$ stacks in total. \end{proof}
+This requires at most $w$ stacks for each star $X$ in $F$, hence also at most $w$ stacks for each star forest $F$ of~$S$.
+To sum up, we have at most $3w$ stacks for each stack $S$ of the $h$-stack layout of $H$.
+Including the $s$ stacks from the beginning, this yields at most $3wh + s$ stacks in total. \end{proof}

 \cref{lem:bounded_H_partition_to_stack_layout} gives a good stack layout of $G$, provided $G$ admits a directed \Hpartition with small cut cover number for some $H$ with small stack number.
-For the next \lcnamecref{lem:H_partition_to_stack_layout} it is enough if for each block $B$ of $H$ the corresponding subgraph $G[B]$ has a good stack layout (for example, due to a small cut cover number of the inherited directed \Hpartition of $G[B]$), and the interactions between the blocks of $H$ sharing a common cut vertex $v$ are restricted well enough.
+The notion of the cut cover number enables us to give the bound on the stack number independently of the size of the parts.
+We remark that without a bound on the cut cover number, there may be a twist between the vertices of two parts that is as large as the smaller of the two parts.
+For the next \lcnamecref{lem:H_partition_to_stack_layout}, we loosen the prerequisites by considering the blocks of $ H $ separately.
+First, we require for each block $B$ of $H$ that the corresponding subgraph $G[B]$ has a good stack layout (for example, due to a small cut cover number of the inherited directed \Hpartition of $G[B]$).
+And second, the interactions between the blocks of $H$ sharing a common cut vertex $v$ are restricted.